TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/PhpFileFormatting/GeneralRequirementsForPhpFiles.rst

    declare(strict_types = 1);
    // File content goes here

-Closing PHP tags (e.g. at the end of the file) are not used.
+Closing PHP tags (for example at the end of the file) are not used.

 Each newly introduced file **MUST** declare strict types for the given file.